primap-community/primap2/docs/source/data_reading/index.md

 mapped to 0 to show that emissions in this timeseries are 0 and not missing.

 As a default, we use easy rules combined with defined mappings for special cases.
+The special cases are checked first, then the code is split at commas and each part is stripped of dots and whitespace and upper-cased.
-The rules are as follows and each data point is tested against the rules in the same order as below.
+The resulting parts are tested against the rules in the same order as below.

-- If the code contains `FX` it is mapped to `np.nan`
+- If one of the parts is `FX`, the code is mapped to `np.nan`
-- If the code contains `IE` and/or `NO` it is mapped to 0
+- If one of the parts is `IE` and/or `NO`, the code is mapped to 0
-- If the code contains `NE` and/or `NA` but neither `IE` nor `NO`, it is mapped to `np.nan`.
+- If one of the parts is `NE` and/or `NA` but none is `IE`, `NO`, or `FX`, the code is mapped to `np.nan`
+- Otherwise, if the code is a number followed by a footnote marker of the form `(X)`, the footnote marker is stripped and the number is used
+- If none of the rules applies, a `ValueError` is raised

 The special cases are